 The Simple Reaction Time test measures visuomotor processing speed, simple motor speed, and attention.
 The patient is presented with a symbol ().
-The patient is instructed to press one designated button as soon as they see the symbol appear on the screen.
+The patient is instructed to tap one designated button as soon as they see the symbol appear on the screen.

-1. If the Simple Reaction Time test is configured on the device, the handheld will instruct the patient on how to perform the Simple Reaction Time test (Figure A1-4).
-The operator should monitor the patient to be sure that the patient is reading and understanding the instructions given.
+- 1. If the Simple Reaction Time test is configured on the device, the handheld will instruct the patient on how to perform the Simple Reaction Time test (Figure A1-4).
+The operator should monitor the patient to be sure that the patient is reading and understanding the instructions given. - 2.
+Before moving to the next screen ask the patient if they understand the instructions.